amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-vision-nl-translate/tutorial.md

 In the request, you're telling the Natural Language API about the text you're sending:

-__type:__ Supported type values are `PLAIN_TEXT` or `HTML`.
+__`type`:__ Supported type values are `PLAIN_TEXT` or `HTML`.

-__content:__ pass the text to send to the Natural Language API for analysis.
+__`content`:__ pass the text to send to the Natural Language API for analysis.
 The Natural Language API also supports sending files stored in Cloud Storage for text processing.
 To send a file from Cloud Storage, you would replace `content` with `gcsContentUri` and use the value of the text file's uri in Cloud Storage.

-__encodingType:__ tells the API which type of text encoding to use when processing the text.
+__`encodingType`:__ tells the API which type of text encoding to use when processing the text.
 The API will use this to calculate where specific entities appear in the text.

-Run the following bash command in Cloud Shell to copy the translated text into the content block of the Natural Language API request:
+Run the following bash command in Cloud Shell to copy the translated text into the content block of the `nl-request.json` Natural Language API request:

 ```bash
 STR=$(jq .data.translations[0].translatedText  translation-response.json) && STR="${STR//\"}" && sed -i "s|your_text_here|$STR|g" nl-request.json